MinaAbdelmaseeh/SiliconPhotonicPhasedArray/README.md

 # Passive Phased Array Readme

 Welcome to the Passive Phased Array project!
-This repository contains the design files and documentation for a Passive Phased Array implemented on a PIC microcontroller.
+This repository contains the design files and documentation for a Passive Photonic Phased Array implemented using silicon photonics platform.
 This README will guide you through the project and its components.

 ## Description
-The Passive Phased Array is a project aimed at creating a configurable array of antenna elements controlled by a PIC microcontroller.
-This array can be used for various applications such as radar systems, direction finding, and beamforming.

 ## Repository Structure
 - **/src**: Contains the source code for the PIC microcontroller.